rust-lang/book/second-edition/src/ch10-02-traits.md

-For example, say we have multiple structs that hold various kinds and amounts of text: a `NewsArticle` struct that holds a news story filed in a particular place in the world, and a `Tweet` that can have at most 140 characters in its content along with metadata like whether it was a retweet or a reply to another tweet.
+For example, say we have multiple structs that hold various kinds and amounts of text: a `NewsArticle` struct that holds a news story filed in a particular place in the world, and a `Tweet` that can have at most 140 characters in its content along with a username.

 We want to make a media aggregator library that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
 The behavior we